-Headquartered in Denver, Colorado, FIG works with companies, law firms, and individuals nationwide who want to be on the cutting edge of helping the millennial generation appreciate the benefits – both personal and professional – of cultivating real relationships.
+Headquartered in Denver, Colorado, FIG works with companies, law firms, and individuals nationwide who want to be on the cutting edge of helping the newest generation entering the workforce to appreciate the benefits – both personal and professional – of cultivating real relationships.

 In the 15 years Randell worked as a legal headhunter, she noticed a dramatic and alarming trend: people seemed to be losing the ability and skill to pursue, develop, and maintain interpersonal business relationships.
 Wanting to investigate further, she discovered that researchers at institutions such as MIT, Harvard, and the University of Michigan, among others, had independently arrived at similar conclusions.Learn More

 We have developed a program designed for the reasonable expectation of professionally transformative gains for individuals and teams alike.

 We cover many topics through our program – these are just a few of them.

 Human beings are curious by nature.
 Access to the internet has given us the world at our fingertips; we can get the answer to any question in an instant.
 But asking the internet for an answer only gives you an answer.
 Asking a person can mean the start of a conversation, a connection, and a relationship.
 We need to start talking to each other again.

 - Curiosity is how and why we interact with the world.
 We learn and change based on what we are curious about.

 - FIG explores why curiosity is important to relationships, and how it can set you apart as a professional.

 - FIG uses our client’s natural curiosity to improve their networking skills, boundaries, interaction with technology, and manage social anxiety.